bcatalfo/vote-tournament/README.md

 - - Add a shuffle button to change the order of the candidates
 - - Add drag and dropping the candidates to change the order (?)
 - - Add multiple columns to show the different matchups
+- - Abstract away the list of candidates to a single component
+- - Make CandidateBody component
+- - Make CandidateProps type
 - Add page to vote against two choices
 - Deploy
 - Backend